Episode 330

 probably pretty certain it is.

-We do have a couple pictures. that if
+We do have a couple pictures that if

-There's really no easy way to prepare yourself for this.
+you know, there's really no easy way to prepare yourself for this.

+Yep, that's fair.

+Are you relatively certain or you're 100%?

 Yeah, that's fair.

-Are you relatively certain?
-Are you 100%?

 How can you be so sure?

 Just tell about the picture.